Home / The Gospel of Sri Ramakrishna / Volume 2 /

 Hariballav also departed, saying that he would come again.

-It is the dart night of the new moon.
-At seven o'clock the devotees make
+It is the dark night of the new moon.
+At seven o'clock the devotees

 arrangements for the worship of Kali in Sri Ramakrishna's room on the

 second floor.
-Flowers, sandal-pasie, vilwa-leaves, red hibiscus, rice pudding, and
+Flowers, sandal-paste, vilwa-leaves, red hibiscus, rice

-The devotees are .sitting around him.
-There are present, among others,
+The devotees are sitting around him.
+There are present, among

 Naren.